Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a

-Our first step would be to calculate the positions of all the planets (including Earth) in their orbits around the Sun.
+Our first step would be to calculate the positions of all the planets (including that of the Earth) in their orbits around the Sun.
 We initially consider the planets to revolve around the Sun in uniform circular motions.
 Knowing their original positions for the starting epoch, we calculate their approximate positions for the intended epoch.
-As a consequence of this approximation there will be an error since the actual orbits are elliptical.
-To get more accurate positions, we require some corrections, which are derived in Appendix A. These corrections account for the elliptical motion.
+As a consequence of this approximation there will be some errors since the actual orbits are elliptical and in an elliptical orbit the angular speed of the planet is not uniform and to an extent varies.
+Therefore, to get more accurate positions, we need to make appropriate corrections, which are derived in Appendix A. These corrections account for the elliptical motion.

 Knowing the positions of the planets around the Sun, we can then use simple co-ordinate geometry to transform their position with respect to an observer on Earth.
 Our task becomes simple since the orbits of all planets more or less lie in the same plane, viz. the ecliptic plane.